Funding for the PGCE Training Programme (non-salaried)

 Trainees are deemed to be students of higher education for the period of training and may receive student support (e.g. loans and bursaries) for the duration of their training.

-Once accepted onto the School Direct Training Programme, trainees should make an application for tuition fee loans through Student Finance England.
-This money can only be paid directly to the ITT provider whom schools are working with to deliver School Direct.
+Once accepted onto the PGCE Training Programme, trainees should make an application for tuition fee loans through Student Finance England.
+This money can only be paid directly to the ITT provider schools work with.
 Trainees must be registered on the programme before the University can receive the money.

-Trainees on the School Direct Training Programme, who are eligible for bursary funding and scholarships, will receive bursaries in the same way as trainees on other postgraduate ITT routes.
-Scholarships may be available for candidates who wish to teach priority subjects and are awarded by the relevant subject associations, through a competitive application process.
+Trainees on the PGCE Programme, who are eligible for bursary funding and scholarships, will receive bursaries like trainees on other postgraduate ITT routes.
+Scholarships may be available for candidates who wish to teach priority subjects and are awarded by the relevant subject associations through a competitive application process.

-The University will receive an allocation of bursary funding from the TA for all eligible ITT places, including those bursaries allocated for School Direct places.
+The University will receive an allocation of bursary funding from the TA for all eligible ITT places.
 The provider will then pay the trainee the bursary directly.

 The TA will issue details of bursary funding each academic year.